Showtime for Stadia cloud gaming service

 Having titles sit on powerful servers in the cloud could allow for unprecedented features such as thousands of people playing simultaneously or environments as detailed as the real world.

-The Google move comes following the launch of the Apple Arcade mobile game service, which offers custom game apps downloaded to devices.
+The Google move follows the launch of the Apple Arcade mobile game service, which offers custom game apps downloaded to devices.
 A rival Google Play Pass charges the same $4.99 monthly subscription price as that of Arcade, which focuses on games for Apple iOS devices